Demographics of Albania: Ethnic groups

 Albania is inhabited mostly by Albanians.
 In the 2011 official census, 97.8% of those who disclosed their identity were Albanians (82.58% overall), while 2.3% stated other ethnicities (1.9% overall).
 Albania recognizes nine national minorities.
 These include Aromanians, Balkan Egyptians, Greeks, Bulgarians, Bosniaks, Macedonians, Montenegrins, Serbs, and Roma.
 As conducting a satisfactory census of ethnic minorities is one of the country's commitments to the European Union, the Government of Albania conducted an official census to clarify the ethnic composition of the population in 2011.
 However this census was deemed unreliable by internal and external organisations, including the Council of Europe and many of Albania's ethnic minority groups.
 The last census to include data on ethnic minorities was conducted in 1989.
 The census conducted in 2001 did not collect information about ethnic groups and nationalities in the population.

-Since the 21st century, Albania has also witnessed a significant settlement of foreign expats into the country, such as Italians, Chinese, Turks, Bengalis, Americans, Portuguese and other foreign workers.
+Since the 21st century, Albania has also witnessed a significant settlement of foreign expats into the country, such as Italians, Chinese, Filipinos, Turks, Bengalis, Americans, Portuguese and other foreign workers.
 In 2021 there were as many as 15,000 foreigners living in Albania (0.5% of the population).

 Albania also houses 3,200 Afghan refugees and over 3,800 Ukrainian refugees.